joshSzep/therobotoverlord-mono/docs/business-requirements/16-queue-visualization.md

 - General processing status without individual details

 ### Anonymous Visibility
-All users can see queue lengths and general activity without accessing individual submission details.
+All users can see queue lengths, general activity, and **all posts currently in evaluation** without needing authentication.

 ---